SyndicateProtocol/syndicate-appchains/synd-contracts/src/upgrade/README.md

 **What happens:**
 1. Deploys new implementation
 2. Sets it as default in factory (for new chains)
-3. Notifies GasAggregator about new implementation
-4. Upgrades the specific chain
+3. Upgrades the specific chain

 **Output:**
 ```
 === Upgrading SyndicateSequencingChain ===
 Deploying new implementation...
 Setting as default implementation in factory...
-Factory updated, GasAggregator notified

 Upgrading chain proxy...